kobucom/author/README-rep.md

 # Part One: Guide

+## Changes

+Design changes in the second edition are follows:

+- Multiple target selectors can be specified (-s option changed)
+- Available languages can be specified (-l option added)
+- Language selectors and dot-prefixed version selectors are separated
+- tow-level selector stack (language and version selection can be nested each other)
+- Loader function removed (no more -p option)

 ## Introduction

 The Replacer reads a souce test mixed with passages for different purposes and writes the output only with the selected passages.